simoninireland/introduction-to-epidemics/src/progress.md

 long enough, in other words, for the disease symptoms to manifest if the person is actually infected.
-While one can test for most diseases (including ebola) in a laboratory, during an epidemic such tests may overwhelm the public health infrastructure, making quarantine the most practical option.
+While one can test for most diseases (including ebola) in a laboratory, during an epidemic such tests may overwhelm the public health infrastructure, making {index}`quarantine` the most practical option.
 (During historical disease outbreaks, of course, quarantine was the *only* option.)